Academics: The Basics

 Class Attendance: It’s expected.

 Students are expected to attend class regularly, to participate in class and to be prepared with assignments.
 The University requires all faculty to report students who have never attended or who stopped attending class.
 The impact of class attendance on the final grade is at the purview of the teaching faculty, and faculty will inform class members of their attendance policies through a course syllabus distributed at the beginning of the semester or term.
-Irregular attendance may result in a referral to the Academic Recovery Office (Academic Alert).
+Irregular attendance may result in a referral to the Office of Undergradute Persistence (Academic Notify).

 Unless the student is officially representing the University off-campus, the discretion of the instructor determines the action regarding missed exams or work.